Polish spaces for countable and separable structures through quotient encodings: C* -algebras: decomposition, approximation, and regularity

 As in the QD case, it suffices to test finite sets drawn from $D^A+K$ and $\varepsilon=1/n$.
 Fix $\bar x=(x_1,\dots,x_r)\subseteq D^A$ and let $F(\bar x)$ be the same finite $*$-closed set as above.
 A candidate MF witness is a matrix size $m$ and a family of rational matrices $(Y_t)_{t\in F(\bar x)}\subseteq M_m(\Q(i))$ satisfying

 For fixed $(m,(Y_t))$ these are strict inequalities in continuous functions of $K$, hence define an open set of $K$.
 Taking the union over the countable parameter set of such matrix families shows that, for each fixed $(\bar x,n)$, the set of $K$ admitting an MF witness is open.
-Intersecting over all $\bar x$ and $n$ yields that the MF class is $\Pi^0_3$. \end{proof}
+Intersecting over all $\bar x$ and $n$ yields that the MF class is a $G_\delta$ set, that is, $\Pi^0_2$. \end{proof}

 \begin{proposition} A unital $C^*$-algebra $B$ is \emph{approximately divisible} if for every finite $F\subseteq B$ and $\varepsilon>0$ there exist $p,q\ge 2$ and a unital embedding $M_p\oplus M_q\hookrightarrow B$ whose image $\varepsilon$-commutes with every element of~$F$ (see \cite[V.2.3.1]{BlackadarOA}).
-The class of $K\in\Ideal(A)$ such that $B=A/K$ is approximately divisible is $\Pi^0_3$ in the Wijsman topology. \end{proposition}
+The class of $K\in\Ideal(A)$ such that $A/K$ is approximately divisible is $G_\delta$ in the Wijsman topology. \end{proposition}

-\begin{proof} Code the two blocks $M_p\oplus M_q$ by approximate matrix units in $D^A$ satisfying matrix-unit relations up to tolerance~$\delta$ in~$B$ (strict inequalities in~$\Phi$); Lemma~\ref{lem:stable-fd} promotes these to genuine matrix units.
-Express approximate centrality by $\Phi(K,[y,x])<\varepsilon$.
-This yields $\forall\forall\exists$. \end{proof}
+\begin{proof} For fixed $\bar x\in(D^A)^{<\N}$ and $m\in\N$, the existence of an approximately central unital copy of some $M_p\oplus M_q$ is witnessed by approximate matrix units from $D^A$ for the two summands, with $p,q\ge2$, satisfying the finite-dimensional relations and the centrality inequalities $\Phi(K,[e_{ij},x_s])<1/m$ with strict margins.
+Stability of finite-dimensional relations promotes such approximate data to a genuine unital embedding after decreasing the tolerance.
+For fixed witnesses the conditions are open, and the search over $p,q$ and dense witnesses is countable; hence the witness set for fixed $(\bar x,m)$ is open.
+Intersecting over $\bar x$ and $m$ gives a $G_\delta$ set. \end{proof}